Mario vs. Donkey Kong: Reception

-Mario vs. Donkey Kong received "favorable" reviews according to video game review aggregator Metacritic.
+Mario vs. Donkey Kong received "generally favorable" reviews according to the video game review aggregator website Metacritic.
 GameSpot named it the best Game Boy Advance game of May 2004.
 It received a runner-up position in GameSpot's 2004 "Best Puzzle/Rhythm Game" award category across all platforms, losing to Katamari Damacy.
-On March 16, 2007, IGN listed it as #25 in their list of the top 25 Game boy Advance games of all time, calling it "a great game that fits the Game Boy Advance's pick-up-and-play environment since players could whip out the system, solve a puzzle, and put it away for later."
+In March 2007, IGN listed it as #25 in their list of the top 25 Game boy Advance games of all time, calling it "a great game that fits the Game Boy Advance's pick-up-and-play environment since players could whip out the system, solve a puzzle, and put it away for later".
 The game sold 1.37 million copies worldwide.